liam-cafearo/the_pc_hobbyist/README.md

 - [Bootstrap](https://getbootstrap.com)
   - I have used bootstrap to give my website a clean and responsive layout.
 - JavaScript
+  - I have used JavaScript to enhance the users interaction with the website.
 - [Django](https://www.djangoproject.com/)
   - I have used the Django framework to build this website as using a framework provides several advantages such as:
     - Frameworks reduce time and effort acquired from common and repetitive tasks.